 Over 95% of the world's finest opals hail from Australia, with the Lightning Ridge region producing the most incredible black opals ever discovered.
 Named after the natural electrical phenomenon the play of color in this striking gem evokes is the ethereal Aurora Ausralis.
 This wonder of nature weighs a mesmerizing 180 carats, measuring 3-inches by 1.8-inches, and is believed to be the most valuable black opal in the world.

 Discovered in 1938 approximately six meters from the surface in the remains of what was once a seabed, the back of the opal actually bears the impression of a starfish!
 The extraordinary range of color, from deep reds and blues to intense greens and yellows, is second-to-none.
 Valued at $1 million dollars, the jewel was cut from a 12-ounce (1,860-carat) rough that, at the time, was not considered of any value.
-The rough was acquired by the renowned Australian opal firm of Altmann & Cherny, who cut and polished the gemstone as it's seen today in the firm's Sydney showroom.
+The rough was acquired by the renowned Australian opal firm of Altmann & Cherny, who cut and polished the rare gemstone as it's seen today in the firm's Sydney showroom.

 5. The Black Prince's Ruby (Spinel)

-The history of this royal gem can be traced back to its first known owner and namesake.
-England's Edward of Woodstock, better known as the “Black Prince,” was given this 170-carat spinel in 1367 by the Moorish Prince of Granada in exchange for the English sovereign's military assistance in putting down a revolt.
+The history of the royal gemstone can be traced back to its first known owner and namesake.
+England's Edward of Woodstock, better known as the "Black Prince," was given this 170-carat spinel in 1367 by the Moorish Prince of Granada in exchange for the English sovereign's military assistance in putting down a revolt.
 Some accounts say Edward demanded the ruby as payment, while others say it was willingly given to him.

 But what makes this gemstone's story even more fascinating is the fact that it's not actually a ruby...it's a spinel!
 So why is it still referred to as a ruby?